jyoti112421/Titanic_Survival_Prediction/README.md

 ROC Curve and AUC Score: Plot the ROC curve and compute the AUC score to evaluate the model's performance.

 Conclusion

 The project successfully demonstrates the application of machine learning techniques for predicting survival on the Titanic.
 The Random Forest model with hyperparameter tuning provided the best performance, and the various evaluation metrics helped in understanding the model's strengths and weaknesses.

-Future Work
-Explore other classification algorithms: Investigate the performance of other classifiers such as Gradient Boosting and Neural Networks to find the best-performing model.

-Feature Engineering: Experiment with creating new features to improve model performance, such as extracting titles from passenger names or using cabin information.

-Model Deployment: Create a web application to deploy the model for real-time Titanic survival prediction, allowing users to input passenger information and get predictions instantly.